C2DH/ranketwo-submissions/lessons/drafts/metadata.md

  - sofia-papastamkou

 date: 2025-05-08
-title: Discovering, acceding to, and contextualizing historical data
+title: From sources to data.
+Metadata for finding and contextualising
 learning-objectives:
  - Understand how availability of descriptive information on historical records allows discoverability and contextualization of sources
  - understand what metadata are and different forms they can take